-Mr. Philipps, age 65, has been President and CEO of Rosauers Supermarkets, Inc. since July 2000.
-He served as Chair of the Washington Food Industry Association in 2012, Chair of the 2012 campaign for United Way of Spokane County, Board Chair of Greater Spokane Incorporated (GSI) from 2012-13, and Council President of the Inland NW Council for the Boy Scouts of America from 2015-2017.
-He is currently involved with a number of local community and non-profit organizations including the Providence Community Ministry Board, the Inland NW Council of the Boy Scouts of America, American Heart Association, Food Circle Group, Washington Food Industry Association, and Greater Spokane Incorporated where he chairs Life Sciences Spokane, an initiative to develop and support a life and bio-sciences economy in Spokane.
-He serves on community advisory boards of the UW-GU Regional Health Partnership, Eastern Washington University College of Health Sciences and WSU's Elson S. Floyd College of Medicine.
-He is a two-time nominee for the Public Library Foundation Citizen Hall of Fame, and was named "Retailer of the Year" twice by the Washington Food Industry Association.
+Mr. Philipps, age 66, was President and CEO of Rosauers Supermarkets, Inc. from July 2000 to August 2021.
+He served as Chair of the Washington Food Industry Association in 2012, Chair of the 2012 and 2020 campaigns for United Way of Spokane County, Board Chair of Greater Spokane Incorporated (GSI) from 2012-13, and Council President of the Inland NW Council for the Boy Scouts of America from 2015-2017.
+He is currently involved with a number of local community and non-profit organizations including the Providence Community Mission Board where he serves as Board Chair, the Inland NW Council of the Boy Scouts of America, the Innovia Foundation, and Greater Spokane Incorporated where he chairs Life Sciences Spokane, an initiative to develop and support a life and bio-sciences economy in Spokane.
+He serves on community advisory boards of the UW-GU Regional Health Partnership and WSU's Elson S. Floyd College of Medicine.
+He is a two-time nominee for the Public Library Foundation Citizen Hall of Fame and was named "Retailer of the Year" twice by the Washington Food Industry Association.
 Mr. Philipps is a graduate of Carroll College in Helena, Montana where he earned BA degrees in Business, Economics and Accounting.